-I’m a bigger guy at 220lb (give or take a burrito) and just 5’9″.
-I’ve been active outdoors since I was a big kid, and I know it can sometimes be a struggle to find equipment that works well for me.
-It can be a challenge finding a sleeping bag that doesn’t feel like an iron maiden, a mountain bike that I don’t need to worry about blowing spokes on the trail, or the best paddle boards for heavy paddlers like myself.
+I’m a big guy at 230lb (give or take a burrito) and 5’9″.
+I’ve been active outdoors since I was a big kid and I know it can sometimes be a struggle to find equipment that works well for me.
+It can be a challenge finding a sleeping bag that doesn’t feel like an iron maiden, a mountain bike that I don’t need to worry about blowing spokes on the trail, or the right-size paddle board.

 Not all inflatable paddle boards are the same, and not all iSUPs work well for all paddlers.
 For heavier or larger paddlers, getting on the right board can be the difference between a miserable time fighting your board and (in my best “Borat”) Great Success!